Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 What if we told you that a new study (AMBAR trial) shows that treatment exists that can offer new hope for Alzheimer’s, dementia, as it has provided for decades with autoimmune disease?
 And that this study showed that plasma exchange reduced the progression of moderate Alzheimer’s in such study participants by 61%.2

-What Is Regenerative Plasma Exchange?
+What Is Therapeutic Plasma Exchange?

 As you get older, your blood becomes polluted with “rusty” proteins and “sticky” molecules that may adversely affect your brain and body.
 By “rusty” we mean damaged by oxygen, and by “sticky” we mean damaged in a way to stimulate the immune system and cause inflammation.
 Since your blood is the river of nourishment for your cells, your cells’ health is influenced by the health of your blood.

-Regenerative Plasma Exchange helps to clean your blood and removes certain harmful substances circulating in your plasma.
+Therapeutic Plasma Exchange helps to clean your blood and removes certain harmful substances circulating in your plasma.

 This innovative therapy has the potential to slow down the rate of brain and body degeneration.

-What Happens During Regenerative Plasma Exchange?
+What Happens During Therapeutic Plasma Exchange?

-Regenerative Plasma Exchange (RPE) is a type of apheresis.
+Therapeutic Plasma Exchange (RPE) is a type of apheresis.
 In an apheresis procedure, blood is removed from the patient and then separated into its components – blood cells and plasma – for some beneficial purpose.
 Plasma is the fluid in your blood that carries blood cells and platelets through your body.

-The purpose of Regenerative Plasma Exchange is to remove offending agents – destructive antibodies, toxins, cell-signaling molecules and abnormal proteins – that are perpetuating accelerated aging and disease.
+The purpose of Therapeutic Plasma Exchange is to remove offending agents – destructive antibodies, toxins, cell-signaling molecules and abnormal proteins – that are perpetuating accelerated aging and disease.
 At this time, the only way to accomplish this goal is to remove the plasma that contains these offenders.

 Then we replace the plasma with clean albumin – a natural protein made in the liver that is abundant in plasma.
 The albumin is mixed with the blood cells that were removed, and the fresh new mixture is transfused into the patient.